Wipro Q2 results: Net profit drops 9% to Rs 2,659 crore

 Wipro on Wednesday reported a 9.27 per cent year-on-year (YoY) drop in net profit at Rs 2,659 crore in September quarter compared with Rs 2,930.70 crore in the corresponding quarter last year.

 Revenues for the quarter rose 14.60 per cent YoY to Rs 22,539.70 crore from Rs 19,667.40 crore in the same quarter last year, the IT firm said in an exchange filing.
-Dollar revenues for the quarter stood at $2.80 billion, up 4.1 per cent sequentially and 12.9 per cent YoY.
+Dollar revenues for the IT Services stood at $2,797.70 million, up 2.3 per cent sequentially.
+Revenue growth in constant currency (CC) terms stood at 4.1 per cent sequentially.

+Also Read: HCL Tech Q2 results: Net profit rises 7% to Rs 3,489 crore

 Operating margin for the IT services business stood at 15.1 per cent, up 16 basis points sequentially.
+Margin stood at 17.8 per cent in the year-ago quarter.

 The IT major has guided for $2,811 million-$2,853 million in IT services business revenues.
 This translates to a sequential growth of 0.5 percent to 2 per cent.